EPA Releases Proposed Rule to Increase Regulation Under the CWA

 Farmers Need to Certify Utility Meters for Sales Tax Exemption

+Farmers may still sign up for the exemption for livestock, aquaculture and horticulture facilities.
 Farmers who are eligible for the sales tax exemption on utilities detailed in Act 1441 of 2013 (HB 1039) that was passed during the 2013 legislative session will need to get their utility accounts and meters certified by the Arkansas Department of Finance and Administration in order to receive their exemption.
 Farmers will submit their paperwork to DF&A for certification.
 The agency will then send farmers a certificate that farmers provide to their utility companies.
 The exemption starts January 1, 2014 but utility providers will not apply the exemption without proper documentation.